 Guest researchers and fellows

-We are accepting researchers, Ph.D and master students to work in our lab for short or long-term visits.
-Erasmus and exchange students are welcome, as well as post-docs and semester project master students.
+We are accepting researchers, Ph.D and master’s students to work in our lab for short or long-term visits.
+Erasmus and exchange students are welcome, as well as post-docs and master’s students on semester projects.

 In the case of interest, please study first our ongoing projects and research background.